Grading System and Satisfactory Academic Progress

 The “*” Grade

-A grade followed by an asterisk (*) symbol denotes a grade earned for a course that is no longer relevant to the current academic plan in place.
+A grade followed by an asterisk (*) symbol denotes a grade earned for a course that is no longer relevant to the student's current academic plan.
 Grades of W will not be asterisked.
-Please note that these courses will count toward the pace rate calculation.
+Astricked grades do count toward a student's pace rate calculation.

 The “AU” Grade